 Apart from fruit trees, leaf rollers commonly go after ornamentals and some flowering plants.
 These include box elder, canna, oak, birch, maple, rose, and willow.

 Here’s how to get rid of leafrollers naturally.

-Bacillus Thuringiensis delivers a fatal toxin to leaf roller worms and other pests that inhibits feeding.
-However, it is inactive against beneficial insects and harmless to plants.
+Bacillus Thuringiensis delivers a fatal toxin to leaf roller worms and certain other pests.
+However, it will not harm beneficial insects and plants.

 Spray onto leaves before the leaf roller larvae begin feeding on them.
 Once they are rolled up and sealed in, sprays cannot reach the pests.